Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
 * `vm_count` is the number of compute nodes to allocate.
 * `max_tasks_per_node` is the maximum number of concurrent tasks that can be running at any one time on a compute node.
+This is optional and defaults to a value of 1.
 * `inter_node_communication_enabled` designates if this pool is set up for inter-node communication.
 This must be set to `true` for any containers that must communicate with each other such as MPI applications.
 This property